Winter storms shut down much of Portland, paralyze travel

 As of Thursday morning, more than 681,000 customers were without power in Michigan; over 84,000 in Illinois; over 58,000 in Wisconsin; about 42,000 in California and about 32,000 in New York state, according to the website PowerOutage.us.

-Weather also contributed to nearly 1,800 U.S. flight cancellations on Wednesday and another 759 by Thursday morning, according to the tracking service FlightAware.
-Another 6,000-plus flights were delayed across the country.
+Weather also contributed to another day of problems at the nation's airports.
+Almost 2,000 flights were canceled by Thursday afternoon, according to the tracking service FlightAware.
+Another 12,500-plus flights were delayed across the country.

-At Denver International Airport, Taylor Dotson, her husband, Reggie and their 4-year-old daughter, Raegan, faced a two-hour flight delay to Nashville on their way home to Belvidere, Tennessee.

-Reggie Dotson was in Denver to interview for a job as an airline pilot.

-As of Thursday morning, the weather service reported 16 inches (41 centimeters) of snow in the Minneapolis suburb of Savage and 10.1 inches (26 centimeters) at Minneapolis-St. Paul International Airport, with only a little more expected.
-Many roads remain snow-covered and in some cases closed, it said.

-Temperatures could plunge as low as minus 20 degrees Fahrenheit (minus 29 degrees Celsius) Thursday and to minus 25 Fahrenheit (minus 32 Celsius) Friday in Grand Forks, North Dakota.
-Wind chills may fall to minus 50 F (minus 46 C), said Nathan Rick, a meteorologist in Grand Forks.
+In a few places, the snow offered a delightful diversion.
+Karen Krenis was driving to a pottery studio Thursday in Santa Cruz, California, when she stopped in her tracks after seeing snow on the beach.

+“I have lived in California for 30 years, and I’ve never seen anything like it,” Krenis said.

+She said she got out of her car and went to the beach to take photos.
+By the time she left, about 50 other people were already there.
+Adults were snapping photos and children were making snowballs.

 Salter reported from O’Fallon, Missouri.
-Numerous Associated Press reporters from around the country contributed to this report.
+Associated Press writer Andrew Selsky in Salem, Oregon, Olga Rodriguez in San Francisco and other AP reporters from around the country contributed to this report.